 I know that, not specifically but in general, a celebration is what Stan always wanted as opposed to any sort of mournful event.
 So, it happened very, very quickly soon after we got the unfortunate news..
 We put that together and our visual development department, led by Ryan Meinerding, illustrated all those illustrations of him that you see, before we then go into the clips.

 Stan's cameos in these movies have always been a fun Easter egg, but now they've become something sentimental.
 Is this the last one we have of him?
 Or will we have one in Endgame?

 And then will we have one in Spider-Man: Far From Home?

 We'll see.
 We're heading-- We shot a couple of others, so we're coming up on the last of them, yes.

 To get into the spoilers of Captain Marvel -- now that we can -- I got goosebumps when the movie revealed [Bening's character is named] Wendy Lawson, and I realized, "Oh, she is Mar-Vell."

 Yes.
 Oh, good!
-We're desperately trying to hide that in the marketing, as Jonathan knows.
+We're desperately trying to hide that in the marketing.
 Not everybody's going to know that name, like you, but yes.

 Was that an idea from one of the writers, or [writer-directors] Anna Boden and Ryan Fleck, or was that an idea Marvel had before anyone signed onto this?